sendinblue/APIv3-java-library/docs/SmtpApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.setApiKeyPrefix("Token");

+// Configure API key authorization: partnerKey ApiKeyAuth partnerKey = (ApiKeyAuth) defaultClient.getAuthentication("partner-key");
+partnerKey.setApiKey("YOUR API KEY");
+// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
+//partnerKey.setApiKeyPrefix("Token");

 SmtpApi apiInstance = new SmtpApi();
-CreateSmtpTemplate smtpTemplate = new CreateSmtpTemplate(); // CreateSmtpTemplate | values to update in smtp template try {
+CreateSmtpTemplate smtpTemplate = new CreateSmtpTemplate(); // CreateSmtpTemplate | values to update in transactional email template try {
     CreateModel result = apiInstance.createSmtpTemplate(smtpTemplate);
     System.out.println(result);